V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Thanks ByuCTF Team for this CTF!
 I personally prefered the last edition, but this one was cool too.

-It was cool to see IoT category, but pentesting miss me...
+It was awesome to see IoT category, but pentesting miss me...

 ByuCTF 2023 Official WriteUp : https://github.com/BYU-CSA/BYUCTF-2024-Public